Table of Contents

 So how to set up a Pinterest account?
 Specifically, how to create a business Pinterest page?

 Creating a Pinterest for business is easy, and you don’t even have to deactivate your account for this.
-It’s similar to how you create a regular Pinterest account and as easy as making a Facebook account but only with slight variations.
+It’s similar to creating a regular Pinterest account and as easy as making a Facebook account but only with slight variations.
 To create your own Pinterest business account, you only need to follow these steps:

-How to Create New Pinterest Account (Business Edition):
+How to Change Your Pinterest Account to Business:

-- First, you need to go to https://business.pinterest.com/en.
+- First, you need to go to Business Pinterest.
 It’s similar to how you make a Pinterest account, but this time, it’s for business.

 - Click “Join as A Business” and fill in the required information such as your email address, password, and business name.
 You no longer have to get creative with your business name as it lets you add it as it is.